Skip to content

 Savings benchmarks in your 50s and beyond

-Cash savings target: 6 to 12 months of expenses, especially as you approach retirement.
+Cash savings target: 6 to 12 months of expenses.
 Medical expenses, potential job transitions, and career changes are all more likely in this decade.

 Retirement savings target: